 The Vattikuti Urology Institute (VUI), Henry Ford Hospital/Wayne State University Urology Program offers three positions alternating with two positions yearly (3-2-3-2-3) for our 5-year residency program (one year of general surgery, four years of urology).
-For 2017 graduates, we will offer three positions.
+For 2018 graduates, we will offer two positions.
 Our residents train with a highly-skilled clinical staff at four hospitals.
 VUI residents receive an excellent experience in all facets of urology and are able to utilize the latest technology when training with us.
 VUI has 18 full-time senior staff members (14 clinical, 4 full-time Ph.D. scientists), and three associate staff.
 The clinical rotations are mainly at Henry Ford Hospital and two (2) hospitals on the Detroit Medical Center campus (DMC), 10 minutes from Henry Ford Hospital.

 The Vattikuti Urology Institute is a nationally recognized leader in urology.
 VUI (the Department of Urology) is part of the Henry Ford Health System (HFHS).
 All of the full-time Vattikuti Urology Institute staff are members of the Henry Ford Medical Group, which is comprised of more than 1200 physicians and scientists and provides full-time coverage for Henry Ford Hospital and Henry Ford West Bloomfield Hospital.
 In addition, the senior staff physicians have faculty appointments with Wayne State University School of Medicine.